 - Stir together baking soda, salt, nutmeg, cinnamon, flour and oatmeal.
 Mix into butter mixture.

-- Drop onto baking sheets in large mounds (1 1/2 - 2 tablespoons each).
+- Drop onto baking sheets using a medium cookies scoop (about 2 tablespoons each).
 Bake for 8-10 minutes.
-Cook for 5 minutes before removing from pan to a wire rack to cool completely.
+Cool for 5 minutes before removing from pan to a wire rack to cool completely.

 - Spread maple cream cheese frosting over them and enjoy!